-How to Budget When You Have Seasonal IncomeBy on February 27, 2017
+How to Budget When You Have Seasonal IncomeBy First IB on February 27, 2017

 Rewarding careers don’t always come with a steady paycheck.
 For those who work in agriculture, construction, tax preparation, entertainment, landscaping or other types of freelance and seasonal businesses, income may vary wildly depending on the time of year.
 This uneven cash flow makes budgeting especially challenging, but it’s by no means impossible.

 Here are a few budgeting suggestions that will help you achieve long-term financial stability when your income changes with the seasons.

 With most traditional budget plans, you start by determining your monthly income.
 But how can you complete this first step if your income keeps changing?
 The most effective strategy is to use your average monthly salary.
 To calculate this, add up your post-tax income for the past three or more years and divide that sum by the total number of months.
 If economic conditions have — or are projected to — hit your industry or business hard, you may want to deduct 15% to 20% from this number to create a safety cushion.

 When work is seasonal, expenses often fluctuate, too.
 During busy times, you may have to spend more on gasoline, utilities, equipment maintenance and office supplies.
 If you spend more during your busy season, determine your average monthly costs by adding up your personal and work-related expenses for at least one year and dividing that figure by the total number of months.

 Fine-tune your budget

 Subtract your average monthly expenses from your average monthly income to get your baseline budget figure.
 If you find you’re cutting things close or dipping into the red, you’ll need to make some adjustments.
 Consider cutting unnecessary expenses or picking up extra income by expanding the volume of your existing business, taking on temporary work during slow times or offering complementary services during your off-season.